twstewart42/digital-resume/README.md

 # Setup
 I elected to use terraform to create the S3 bucket, and setup the cloudfront https/CDN capabilities

-see (main.tf)[main.tf] for more details on the modules I am using to create these assets in AWS.
+see [main.tf](main.tf) for more details on the modules I am using to create these assets in AWS.

 ```
 terraform init